meteor/galaxy-docs/source/deploy-guide.md

 - Using the Meteor CLI tool to deploy the application
 - Configuring domains and SSL Encryption for the application

-<h2 id="sign-up">Sign up for Galaxy</h2>
+<h2 id="sign-up">Sign up for Meteor Cloud</h2>
-You will need a Galaxy account that your Meteor Development Account has deploy authorization to use.
+You will need a Meteor Cloud in order to access and deploy to Galaxy Hosting.

-[Sign up](https://www.meteor.com/galaxy/signup) here for a new Galaxy Account.
+[Sign up](https://accounts.meteor.com/) here for a new Meteor Cloud Account.

-Once you have created your account, sign in to Galaxy.
+Once you have created your account, you automatically have access to Galaxy.
 Depending on the region you want to deploy your apps to, go to the URL and sign in with your username and password.

 For US East, use https://galaxy.meteor.com/.